ismaeldamiao/How-to/programing/02-00_Android.md

 you also must have the android NDK.
 The most easy and less memory way to manage these tools is using the "Command line tools".

-1. **Step 0:** Command line tools
+*  **Step 0:** Command line tools

    Go to <https://developer.android.com/studio> and download the "Command line tools" for linux.
-   For simplicity rename it to `commandlinetools.zip` and, in the shell, go to the directory of downloaded file.
+   For simplicity rename it to `commandlinetools.zip` and, in the teeminal shell, go to the directory of downloaded file.

    Now unzip the `commandlinetools.zip` installing the package in the `Development Environment`: